Philly’s Best Ice Cream Shops

 One of the only silver linings of COVID was that Justine Macneil’s gelatos finally got their due.
 Every week, they post the menu on their website for preorder, and every weekend, droves of very smart people come from all over the city to stock their freezers with Macneil’s perfect creations.
 Follow along on their Instagram for a chance to vote on upcoming flavors.

-Scoop DeVille, Midtown Village and Old City
+Scoop DeVille, Midtown Village, Old City, Queen Village

 Franklin Fountain, Old City